depeche-io/data-on-kubernetes-yaml-is-my-dba-2025/slide-deck.md

 ---

-# Default vs. 'insert-your-config-here' boundary
+# PG Community is very opinionated

 > We just want to run the Postgres and don't care about it.